SoyeongKimm/100DaysOfCodeChallenge/README.md

 I am joining the challenge with Swift and iOS App development.
 I am studying to become a developer and following the course [iOS & Swift - The Complete iOS App Development Bootcamp](https://www.udemy.com/course/ios-13-app-development-bootcamp/) by Angela Yu who is the best instructor ever!

 In this repository, I will log the progress of my coding journey for 100 days.
-Let's get coding!
+English is my second language.
+I will do my best to write this README as clear as it can be.
+I think the best thing of Angela Yu's course is that I can study both coding and English at once.
+I love her and of course love coding.

 ## Contents